 Stewardship of Rock Image Sites

 FSRA monitors receive initial and ongoing training through classroom sessions and fieldwork.
-Each monitor is provided with confidential site records describing known archaeological features.
+Each monitor is provided with confidential site records describing their assigned sites.

 Monitors visit their assigned sites seasonally and report any changes that may affect the integrity of the petroglyphs or the surrounding environment.